pallets/flask/docs/shell.rst

 also for unit testing and other situations that require a faked request context.

-Generally it's recommended that you read the :doc:`reqcontext` chapter of the documentation first.
+Generally it's recommended that you read :doc:`reqcontext` first.

 Command Line Interface
 ----------------------